bigmms/cheng_gcce19_smoke100k/index.md

 ## Details

+We contribute **Smoke100k** database, a large-scale smoke detection database, which has several appealing properties:

-**Smoke100k** consists of 100k synthesized smoke image, smoke free image, smoke mask, and bounding box positions.
+- **Smoke100k** consists of 100k synthesized smoke image, smoke free image, smoke mask, and bounding box positions.

-There are 3 subsets of synthesized smoke images for simulation of different smoldering fires as follows:
+- There are 3 subsets of synthesized smoke images for simulation of different smoldering fires as follows:

-* _Smoke100k-L_: samples are synthesized by smoke masks selected from the Low level with twenty kinds of angles,
+  - _Smoke100k-L_: samples are synthesized by smoke masks selected from the Low level with twenty kinds of angles,
-* _Smoke100k-M_: samples are synthesized by smoke masks selected from the Middle level with eight kinds of angles,
+  - _Smoke100k-M_: samples are synthesized by smoke masks selected from the Middle level with eight kinds of angles,
-* _Smoke100k-H_: samples are synthesized by smoke masks selected from the High level with fifteen kinds of angles.
+  - _Smoke100k-H_: samples are synthesized by smoke masks selected from the High level with fifteen kinds of angles.

 For more details of the dataset, please refer to the paper [Smoke 100k: A Database for Smoke Detection](https://ieeexplore.ieee.org/document/9015309).